ChristophReich1996/ECG_Classification/README.md

 ## Usage

-To reproduce the presented results simply run:
+To reproduce the presented results simply run (a single GPU is needed):

 ```shell script
 sh run_experiments.sh
 ```

-This script trains all models listed in the table above.
-During training all logs are saved in the experiments folder (produced automatically).
+This script trains all models listed in the table above except ECG-DualNet++ 130M.
+During training all logs are saved in the experiments folder
+(produced automatically).
 Most logs are stored in the [PyTorch tensor format](https://pytorch.org/docs/stable/generated/torch.load.html) `.pt` and can be loaded by `loss:torch.Tensor = torch.load("loss.pt"")`.
 Network weights are stored as a